 Unlike a conventional artist, the tattoo artist is using human canvas which stretches and moves.
 The skin has a variety of colour and texture further complicating what the finished product will look like.
 Tattoo artist also performs their craft while their canvas is in different positions and around body curves, not to mention the hygienic aspects.
 If the tattoo artists make a mistake, there is no way to overcome it, although it could be covered up and there are lots of limitations.
 In spite of so many perils, tattoo artists are taking this art form to a whole new level.

 Everything changes with time and when people with tattoos start ageing, their tattoos start ageing too.
 Developing wrinkles are an inevitable part of ageing, but this doesn’t mean that there is nothing you can do to minimise it.
 It is important to practice good tattoo aftercare, which means keeping your skin clean and moisturised.
-The treatment method to evade wrinkles and fine lines is microdermabrasion.
+There are various treatment method to evade wrinkles and fine lines such as with laser IPL machines and microdermabrasion.
 It can be used by anyone, be it man, woman or teenager and on all skin types and skin tones.
 Microdermabrasion is used to treat wrinkles, sun damaged skin, lighten acne scars, smooth out stretch marks, even hyperpigmentation, reduce blackheads and whiteheads and increase collagen production.
 A handheld device attached to microdermabrasion machine is used by a licensed dermatologist to remove visible signs of ageing.
 This treatment can be safely used on almost all parts of the body such as the face, neck, chest, back, hands, arms and legs without affecting the efficacy of the tattoos.
 Universal IPL provides all these products that are mentioned above.